 - First time buyer and former owner occupier

 - New build and existing resold property

-If you would like to understand more about the data tables and the differences between the figures, please read the following technical information.
+To understand more about the data tables and the differences between the figures, read the following technical information.

 8.2 Format of data